See Textbooks FAQs for help with questions about how the data is used.

 Monographs will request the Textbooks list for the new term from the campus book store on schedule.
 Ashleen Norris will email an Excel list of newly adopted textbooks for the current term to DPP.
 There are 3 lists per term.
 Each list will be unfiltered with duplicate ISBNs within the term and for previous terms.

-Before proceeding, create a new semester subfolder under the DPP\Textbooks\semesters folder on the G drive.
-Also create a Book Store Lists subfolder and a Sirsi Temp Orders subfolder (Note that no Sirsi Temp orders subfolder is needed for summer semesters).
+Before proceeding, create a new semester subfolder under the DPP\Textbooks\semesters folder on the G drive, if needed.
+Also create a Book Store Lists subfolder, a Sirsi Temp Orders, and a Textbook Search List subfolder (Note that no Sirsi Temp orders subfolder is needed for summer semesters).

 Creating the new Bookstore List.

 - Download the bookstore list in the shared bookstore Google drive to Excel.
-Delete all previous sheets, keeping only the current list in the workbook.
+Delete all previously worked sheets, keeping only the current list in the workbook.

-- Create a new folder for the semester (ex.
+- Verify that there is a new folder for each new semester (ex.
 "Fall 2016") here: G:\Acquisitions & Discovery\Data Projects & Partnerships Unit\Textbooks\semesters.

 - In that folder, save the bookstore list as an .xlsx file with file name *YrSemBookStoreList[Tab Date\].xlsx*.
 Save as List 2 & 3 in this folder, as well.
 Check the ISBN-13 and -10 cell formats.
 Make sure that the number category has no decimal places so that the values don't revert back to scientific notation.
 You will typically receive three lists from the bookstore, but you will receive and process each list at different times.
+(For further/future investigation: ISBN-10s with no leading zeros, and also those with check digits that include leading zeros.)
 Save your edits.

 - Copy all columns.